plgagne/Game-Boy-Essentials/_articles/Warlocked.md

 {% include figure.html type="gb" %}

 Since every unit in *Warlocked* is made of a grid of two sprites by two sprites, it would mean that you couldn’t display more than five units in a row.
 But the game is able to display five units in a row nonetheless.
 How is it possible?
 This is where Martin Wheeler’s idea comes into play.
 Whenever characters are immobile, they are turned into background tiles.
-They move from an element that can move freely around the screen to a part of the scenery.
+They transform from an element that can move freely around the screen to a part of the scenery.
 You would not be able to see this, since there is no visual difference between a sprite and a tile.
 The switch from one state to the other is invisible.
-Your units are incapable of moving separately from the background, but that’s not a problem.
+Your units are intrinsically connected to the background, but that’s not a problem.
 That’s exactly what you want anyway.
+You’ve ordered to stand still.

 {% include figure.html type="gb" figcaption="You can see that when units are moving, and are therefore not tiles, you can hit the sprite limit.
 Here, the limit is broken and the game stops displaying the bottom half of one unit.
 Other games might choose to flicker the sprites.
 Programmers decide exactly what happens when you reach the sprite limit." %}

 ## Making a Game Boy Color title

-I’ve often wondered how much time a Game Boy title took to make (I guesstimate an average of six months), so I asked both of the guys what they experienced.
+I’ve often wondered how much time a Game Boy title took to make (I guesstimate at least six months), so I asked both of the guys what they experienced.

 >Steve: All told the game took a little over a year from start to finish.
 My projects were quite varied even then, so there was no typical length as such.

 >Dylan: Wow, it was a long time ago.
 It took longer than *R-Type DX*, but that was a port, although quite a challenging one.
 Creating a unique IP always requires more time, and *Warlocked* was technically challenging with its AI pathing and having many units on the screen.
 We would have been driven to finish by the budget, and often having a strict timeline pushes you to make creative and technical decisions, so as a function it’s positive.
 What the budget did do was make the team work **very** hard to get it out!

 Their answers are very valuable.
 They had budgeted for a year, and that was that, because that’s what the project needed and could afford.
-I don’t think many Game Boy Color titles would have a very different experience from theirs, since the Game Boy was well suited for straightforward development from the very beginning.
-But Dylan mentioned the challenges of bringing an RTS to Game Boy, and he gave me more insights.
+I don’t think many Game Boy Color titles would have a very different experience from theirs, since the Game Boy was well suited to straightforward development.
+Dylan mentioned the challenges of bringing an RTS to Game Boy, and he gave me more insights.

 > Dylan: The hardest programming challenges were getting the game running speedily enough, trying to ensure the AI (whether in terms of pathfinding or defending a unit’s own position) was capable enough, and, of course, multiplayer.